 Knowing how to dissolve an LLC starts with knowing that a Limited Liability Company is easier to form than dissolve.
-When an LLC dissolves as result of inactivity, the proper procedure must be followed to formally cease operations.
+When an LLC dissolves as a result of inactivity, the proper procedure must be followed to formally cease operations.
 LLC are business entities structured to provide a tax-exempt “pass-through” for owner income recognized by the United States federal Internal Revenue Service; while buffering an owner(s) from liability for debt or legal problems associated with the business.

-Dissolution can be written into a LLC partnership agreement from the outset, if an entity is set up for a limited period.
-Sole proprietorships do not form agreement, and therefore may dissolve an entity at will.
+Dissolution can be written into a LLC partnership agreement from the outset if an entity is set up for a limited period.
+Sole proprietorships do not form agreement and therefore may dissolve an entity at will.
 LLC subject to dissolution due to debt, are required to liquidate assets, followed by official termination of all business activity.

 "Cancellation" is the process of dissolving or ending the existence of a Limited Liability Company.
-Articles of Cancellation is required to be filed with the Secretary of State in the jurisdiction where the business is maintained, in order to cancel or dissolve a Limited Liability Company.
+Articles of Cancellation is required to be filed with the Secretary of State in the jurisdiction where the business is maintained, to cancel or dissolve a Limited Liability Company.

 Corporation or LLC action

-Corporation formalities requires the board of directors to draft and approve the resolution for dissolution which needs to be strictly adhered to while Limited Liability Companies aren't required to do the same, approval from all members should still be considered.
+Corporation formalities require the board of directors to draft and approve the resolution for dissolution which needs to be strictly adhered to while Limited Liability Companies aren't required to do the same, approval from all members should still be considered.
 The voting process must be carefully recorded and documented in detail within the corporate log book.

 In some states, being idle will cause the state to coerce involuntary dissolution of the LLC for not adhering to the state's requirements which need to be filed yearly.
 Abandonment is the process in which a state cancels or dissolves a charter that has failed to maintain to upkeep the state's filing requirements.